Miss A: 2010–2011: Debut, A Class, and Chinese debut

 Miss A made their official debut in South Korea as a four-member group on July 1 with their single "Bad Girl Good Girl."
 The song was taken from their debut single album Bad but Good.
 Miss A received first place in the on KBS Music Bank, becoming the fastest girl group to take the #1 spot on a music show.

 The group also consequently got first place program Inkigayo from the SBS.
-On August 1, 2010, Miss A received their first "Mutizen" award on M.net's M!
-Countdown.
+On August 1, 2010, Miss A received their first "Mutizen" award on Mnet's M Countdown.
 The song stayed as the number 1 song for four straight weeks, breaking the previous record set by Girls' Generation.

 The group later on made their comeback with their second single album called "Step Up" on September 26.
 The group promoted "Breathe" as the lead single for the single album and showed an "exotic and [...] doll-like transformation" that was completely different from their debut EP.
 The first performance was on M!
 Countdown on October 7.
 The group received first place on M!
 Countdown in the last week of October.

 In May 2011, Miss A released "Love Alone", a single from their unreleased album A Class.
 "Love Alone" was used as a promotional song for Yuna Kim's ice show, and Miss A performed the song at the opening of "All That Skate Spring 2011".

 Miss A announced their comeback with their first full album called A Class, which was released digitally on July 18, 2011.
 A Class consists of a mix of previously released hits and four new tracks, including the single "Good Bye Baby".
 The album has 13 songs.
 They started promoting "Good Bye Baby" on July 21, 2011, on M.net's M!
 Countdown, followed by KBS's Music Bank, MBC's Show!
 Music Core, and SBS's Inkigayo.
 On the following week of promotions, they won all awards from the shows.

 On September 30 of the same year, Miss A debuted in China with the release of a special edition of their first full album, containing a DVD with music videos, as well as Chinese versions of "Bad Girl Good Girl", "Breathe", "Good Bye Baby" and "Love Again".
 After the Chinese album release, it ranked #3 on Taiwan's G-Music Chart.